Union monuments at Gettysburg > New York > Artillery & Engineers

 The battery was temporarily attached to Battery K of the New York Light Artillery during the Gettysburg Campaign because of casualties from the Battle of Chancellorsville.
 Battery K’s Captain Robert H. Fitzhugh was in command at Gettysburg.
 The batteries were assigned to the 4th Volunteer Brigade, Artillery Reserve.

-From the monument:
+Text from the monument:

 11th Independent (Havelock) Battery,